duck-master/duck-master.github.io/README.md

 * Email me at **[duckmaster0@protonmail.com](mailto:duckmaster0@protonmail.com)** and ask me to fix the issue myself.

 Do note that this repo *is* my personal website, so I may reject suggestions more harshly than with more code-centric projects.

+To reduce legal headaches, please agree to also release your contribution(s) under both MIT and CC-BY 4.0.